Configuration#

 Conditional activation#

-The verifiable_credentials app is always in INSTALLED_APPS, but its URL routes, signals, and system checks
+The verifiable_credentials app is always in INSTALLED_APPS, but its URL routes, signals, and system checks only activate when ENABLE_VERIFIABLE_CREDENTIALS is set to True.
+After changing this setting, restart the Credentials service for the change to take effect.

 Learner Record MFE settings#

-The Learner Record MFE uses environment variables configured in its .env file:
+The Learner Record MFE uses environment variables configured in its .env file.

 ENABLE_VERIFIABLE_CREDENTIALS - enables the verifiable credentials UI routes.